lsegal/yard/docs/Templates.md

           asset('js/custom.js',file('js/custom.js',true))
         end

-  3. Create a `setup.rb` in a `layout` template directory and override the methods `stylesheets` and `javascripts`.
+  3. Create a `setup.rb` in the `layout` template directory and override the methods `stylesheets` and `javascripts`.

         /path/to/mytemplates/: